 Chadwick Boseman remembered on third anniversary of his death

-Lupita Nyong’o has remembered the “joy” she shared with her Black Panther co-star Chadwick Boseman on the third anniversary of his death.
+Lupita Nyong’o has remembered the “joy” she shared with her Black Panther co-star Chadwick Boseman, to mark the third anniversary of his death.

 The actress said the pain and “profound” confusion she had experienced following Boseman’s death had taken “months” to recover from.